-The olive tree (Olea europea) has been cultivated in the Mediterranean region for thousands of years.
-While the positive properties of the olive fruit and the oil extracted from it are known to most people, the therapeutic effect of its leaves has almost been forgotten.
+The olive tree (Olea europaea) has been cultivated in the Mediterranean region for millennia.
+While the positive properties of the olive fruit and the oil extracted from it are well known to most people, the therapeutic effects of its leaves have been almost forgotten.

-The fact alone that olive trees can live for well over 1000 years, even in regions with little rain and long dry periods, shows the power that lies within the trees.
-The fruits can be enjoyed as olives or olive oil.
-The olive leaves, on the other hand, are drunk in the form of an (unfortunately very bitter) olive leaf tea or the concentrated olive leaf extract is taken in capsule form.
+The mere fact that olive trees can live for well over 1000 years, even in regions with little rain and long periods of drought, demonstrates the resilience of these trees.
+The fruit can be enjoyed as olives or olive oil.
+The olive leaves, on the other hand, are consumed as a (unfortunately very bitter) olive leaf tea, or the concentrated olive leaf extract can be taken in capsule form.

-Olive leaves have a completely different effect on our health than olive oilThe latter works in particular through the properties of the monounsaturated fatty acids, while the olive leaf extract consists of highly concentrated polyphenols and other plant substances, especially oleuropein, but also hydroxytyrosol, flavonoids, phytosterols, glycosides and terpenes.
+Olive leaves have a completely different effect on our health than olive oil.The latter works particularly through the properties of monounsaturated fatty acids, while the olive leaf extract consists of highly concentrated polyphenols and other plant substances. v.aOleuropein, but also hydroxytyrosol, flavonoids, phytosterols, glycosides and terpenes.

-Oleuropein is a powerful antioxidant that is found in all parts of the olive tree, but the highest concentration is found in the olive leaves.
-While olives contain between 4 and 350 mg of oleuropein per 100 g of olives, liquid olive leaf extracts can contain between 800 and 950 mg per 100 ml (cf. https://www.internetchemie.info/substanz/Oleuropein.php).
+Oleuropein is a powerful antioxidant that is found in all parts of the olive tree; however, the highest concentration is found in the olive leaves.
+While olives contain between 4 and 350 mg of oleuropein per 100 g of olives, liquid olive leaf extracts can contain between 800 and 950 mg per 100 ml (see [reference]). https://www.internetchemie.info/substanz/Oleuropein.php).

-The overall health effects of olive leaf extract are probably based on the interaction of its numerous healing ingredients.
-They work synergistically and thus increase their effectiveness.
-The strong antioxidant power of olive leaf extract (cf. https://onlinelibrary.wiley.com/doi/10.1002/9781119135340.ch19 and https://www.cell.com/heliyon/fulltext/S2405-8440(18)31888-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2405844018318887%3Fshowall%3Dtrue), its high chlorophyll content and the large number of secondary plant substances it contains explain the following individual effects of olive leaf extract, which have mostly been proven by initial scientific studies (especially in vitro, but there are also a few human studies):
+The overall health benefits of olive leaf extract are likely due to the interplay of its numerous beneficial ingredients.
+They act synergistically, thus enhancing each other's effectiveness.
+The strong antioxidant power of olive leaf extract (see...) https://onlinelibrary.wiley.com/doi/10.1002/9781119135340.ch19 and https://www.cell.com/heliyon/fulltext/S2405-8440(18)31888-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2405844018318887%3Fshowall%3Dtrue), its high chlorophyll content and the large number of secondary plant compounds it contains explain the following individual effects of olive leaf extract, which have largely been proven by initial scientific studies (especially in vitro, but there are also some human studies):

 - Antioxidant: Olive leaf extract shows 2.5 times higher antioxidant activity than the antioxidants vitamin C and E.